-The Department of Campus Safety reports to the vice president for student life and dean of students at Hood College.
+The Department of Campus Safety reports to the vice president for community and inclusivity at Hood College.
 The staff works closely with all departments of the College to ensure that safety policies and procedures are uniformly executed and conveyed in a clear and consistent manner to students, faculty and staff.